sebadob/rauthy/book/src/getting_started/k8s.md

   # Special characters could cause problems in the connection
   # string.
   DATABASE_URL:

+  # Secrets for Raft internal authentication as well as for the Hiqlite API.
+  # These must be at least 16 characters long and you should provide
+  # different ones for both variables.
+  HQL_SECRET_RAFT:
+  HQL_SECRET_API:

   # You need to define at least one valid encryption key.
   # These keys are used in various places, like for instance